ada-af/DBooru/README.md

 1. If there a commit message then "Minor changes"*
     *Minor changes may include removal of half of all code

+### Exp/Fixes/Test

+1. If there brach like Exp/Fixes/Test then only working branch is [Master](#master)
+1. Nothing works
+1. Lots of commits
+1. Contains something new

 ## Features
 ### Both versions